LLM in the Shell: Generative Honeypots: Introduction

 \section{Introduction}

-Honeypots allow security researchers and defense teams to detect, monitor, and log attacker behavior.
-The process of successfully understanding, learning, and recognizing attackers' behaviors takes considerable effort and requires large amounts of data.
-Most honeypots nowadays, however, are used for telemetry and early detection, not for analyzing attackers' behavior since attackers can easily identify most shell-based honeypots~\cite{softwarehoneypots}.
-Increasing the credibility of a shell-based honeypot is not a simple task.
-The most important problem of software honeypots is that they do not mimic real computer systems sufficiently well to make human attackers believe long enough that they are interacting with a real computer.
-These honeypots are usually too limited, file systems too generic, answers too deterministic, and the overall system looks too simple~\cite{Simple}.
+Honeypots allow security researchers and defense teams to detect, monitor, and log attacks on their systems and networks~\cite{ilgSurveyContemporaryOpensource2023}.
+In theory, this detection information could be used for behavioral analysis of attackers, but in reality, it is mostly used for gathering threat intelligence and telemetry~\cite{enisa}.
+We believe that the main cause for this limited use is that (i) most attacks from the Internet are automated, and (ii) current shell-based honeypots are easy to identify for a human attacker~\cite{softwarehoneypots}.
+Moreover, the process of successfully understanding, learning, and recognizing attackers' behaviors takes considerable effort and requires large amounts of data.

+We study the problem of honeypots not being sufficiently good at mimicking system shells (such as Bash) to make human attackers believe long enough that they are interacting with a real system~\cite{1495930}.
+Current honeypots are usually too limited in possible actions, their file systems too generic, their answers too hard-coded, and the overall system does not look complex enough~\cite{Simple}.

-Our work proposes \texttt{shelLM}, a honeypot creation software based on Large Language Models (LLMs).
-The aim is to show that the dynamic creation of fake file systems and command responses can be more engaging for attackers and prolong their discovery that they are not interacting with a real system.
-LLMs can create file systems and contents on demand, unlike traditional honeypots, where they must be manually created.
-We show that by using good prompt engineering techniques we can leverage LLMs, which are trained on huge amounts of data, to create very realistic honeypot systems.
+Our work proposes \texttt{shelLM}, a shell-based honeypot software using Large Language Models (LLMs).
+The aim of shelLM is to generate a credible and realistic Linux shell that is engaging for attackers and, therefore, may delay the realization that they are not interacting with a real Linux shell.
+LLMs can create all the needed information, from file system structure to on-demand file content.

+\texttt{ShelLM} was evaluated in its capacity to generate output as is expected from a Linux shell.
+This was done by asking 12 cybersecurity experts to use the system and give feedback.
+Results show a 0.90 TNR, meaning that 90\% of the time, the answers were assessed to be consistent with a Linux shell.
+We show that by using good, prompt engineering techniques, we can use LLMs to create realistic honeypot systems.

+The key features of \texttt{shelLM} are: (i) the content of a session is always transferred into the new session of the same user to keep future consistency, (ii) the use of the chain-of-thought prompt technique~\cite{wei2023chainofthought}, and (iii) the use of prompts with precise instructions to avoid certain pitfalls.

-This article presents two main contributions: human-tested empirical evidence supports LLMs in building credible honeypots and refined LLM-based honeypot software.
+This research has two main contributions: first, it presents human-tested empirical evidence that supports the use of LLMs for building credible honeypots; second, the publication of an LLM-based honeypot software.

-\section{Related Work}
+\section{Related work}